Hossam-Nasser/Quarizm_Tech_task/README.md

 # Specialist Reservation App - Quarizm Tech Task

+## Video Walkthrough

+A video walkthrough of the application is available at: https://drive.google.com/file/d/1AqH8jh9vqH-TMscFpr_kQa-Mt07gdAgV/view?usp=sharing

 ## About the Developer
 A brief introduction about myself: My name is Hossam, and I'm a mobile developer with two and a half years of experience.
 I've developed around eleven applications for both Android and iOS using Flutter.
 Currently, I'm working at a company called HNE Features.